Awni00/relational-convolutions/rebuttals/tmlr/global.md

+Hi all,

+Thank you for the constructive feedback.
+We have made several additions to the paper in response to the reviews that we believe improve the paper and hope address reviewers' concerns.
+We will summarize the additions at a high-level in this global response and delve into more detail in the individual responses.

-- Exploration of effect of entropy regularization on training dynamics and model performance.
+- We have added an exploration of the effect of entropy regularization in group attention on training dynamics and model performance.
+We confirm that entropy regularization is necessary for escaping the local minimum at initialization.
+Higher regularization leads to lower entropy and sparser group attention scores, but good performance is achievable even with a small amount of regularization.
+[Appendix XX, Figures YY]
-- Exploration of effect of RelConvNet architecture hyperparameters on ability to learn the *Set* task.
-In particular, the relation dimension $d_r$ and the symmetry constraint on the relations in MD-IPR.
+- We have added an exploration and discussion of the effect of RelConvNet architecture hyperparameters on the ability to learn the challenging *Set* task.
+We find that multi-dimensional relations and a symmetry inductive bias are crucial for learning the task in a manner that generalizes.
+[Appendix XX, Figure YY].
-- Addition of (deep) CNN baseline evaluating possibility of learning relational tasks end-to-end from raw image input.
-- Hyperparameter sweep for baselines to validate conclusions hold generally. [rephrase this].
-In particular, depth and optimization hyperparameters.
-- Added discussion on...

-TODO: add reference to location in updated manuscript (i.e., fig numbers etc)
-TODO: make sure old figure references are accurate.
+- We added a CNN baseline to all experiments to explore a reviewer question about whether a deep CNN could learning relational tasks end-to-end from raw image input.
+We find that the CNN model succeeds at learning the easier relational games tasks, but completely fails to learn the more challenging relational games tasks and the *Set* task.
+[Updated Section 4, Figures YY, Appendix XX]
+- In our initial experiments, we used the same optimization hyperparameters for all models, without an individual hyperparameter sweep.
+Based on a reviewer question, we carried out an extensive hyperparameter sweep over architectural hyperparameters and optimization hyperparameters, for each baseline model individually.
+Our aim is to compare against the best-achievable performance for each baseline model class, giving the baselines the advantage of hyperparameter tuning which was unnecessary for RelConvNet.
+We find that some baselines benefited marginally from hyperparameter tuning (some more than others), but the message of our experimental results remains the same.
+E.g., RelConvNet remains the only model which can solve the *Set* task.